QUESTIONS? I'VE GOT ANSWERS.

 • Is a second photographer necessary?

-A second shooter is valuable so I can essentially be in two places at once.
+A second shooter is valuable so we can essentially be in two places at once.
 It's specifically helpful if you and your fiancé are getting ready in separate locations, if you would like two perspectives as you walk down the aisle, or if I need someone to capture details at the same time we need to take your sunset portraits.

 • Do you prefer elopements or big weddings?